 \subsection{Few-Shot Generation}

-It is tedious, laborious and sometime impossible to collect a large-scale dataset for certain images of interest.
+It is laborious, and sometimes impossible to collect a large-scale dataset for certain images of interest.
 To tackle the few-shot image generation problem, \cite{wang2018transferring} utilizes pre-training from external large-scale datasets and performs fine-tuning under limited data scenarios; \cite{mo2020freeze}, \cite{noguchi2019image} and \cite{wang2020minegan} partially fine-tune the GANs with part of the GAN model being frozen.

-We compare these transfer learning approaches\footnote{Implementations are from the codebase of \cite{mo2020freeze}.} with our data-efficient training scheme. \textbf{Differently from them all}, ours is training from scratch and is free of any pre-training, while all transfer learning methods start from on a pre-trained StyleGAN-V2 model on the FFHQ face dataset \cite{karras2019style}.
+We compare these transfer learning approaches\footnote{Implementations are from the codebase of \cite{mo2020freeze}.} with our data-efficient training scheme. \textbf{Differently from them}, ours is training from scratch and is free of any pre-training, while all transfer learning methods start from a pre-trained StyleGAN-V2 model on the FFHQ face dataset \cite{karras2019style}.

 Our comparison experiments are conducted using StyleGAN-V2 on the AnimalFace \cite{si2011learning} dataset ($160$ cats and $389$ dogs), and the 100-shot Obama, Grumpy Cat, and Panda datasets provided by \cite{zhao2020diffaugment}.
-As shown in Table~\ref{tab:fewshot}, our method finds data-efficient GAN ticket at $48.80\%$ sparsity levels, that can be trained with only $100$ training samples from scratch (\textit{without any pre-training}) and show competitive performance to other transfer learning algorithms.
+As shown in Table~\ref{tab:fewshot}, our method finds data-efficient GAN tickets at $48.80\%$ sparsity levels, that can be trained with only $100$ training samples from scratch (\textit{without any pre-training}) and show competitive performance to other transfer learning algorithms.
 Visualizations of style space interpolation and few-shot generation are provided in Figure~\ref{fig:vis_nopre} and~\ref{fig:100shot_generation}.

 \begin{multicols}{2}

 \end{multicols}